-One of the primary sources of this chaos was a Slack channel used by non-engineers and marketing folks.
-They’d drop all kinds of bugs and problems there, but the signal-to-noise ratio was completely off the charts.
-You cannot expect a non-engineer to translate their problem into actionable items.
+This channel was very heavily used by non-engineers and marketing folks.
+They’d drop in all kinds of bugs and problems there, but the signal-to-noise ratio was completely off the charts.
+As engineers, we shouldn't expect a non-engineer to translate their problem into actionable items.
 And knowing which team is the right team for the issue.

 Enter - Linear

-My first step was to move all the teams to Linear, a task management tool built specifically for product teams.
-Not only was it cheaper, but it was miles ahead of the tool we were previously using in terms of usability and workflow management.
+My first step was to move all the teams to Linear, a product management tool built specifically for product teams.
+Not only was it cheaper, but it was miles ahead of the tool we were previously using in terms of usability, workflow management and developer experience.

 Introducing Triaging